As a headache specialist, I know that headaches can have complex causes. But one common headache trigger that people fail to recognize is screen time.

 About the Author

 Charisse Litchman MD, FAHS is a neurologist, headache specialist, and medical advisor to Nurx.
 She received her undergraduate degree at Wesleyan University and her medical degree at Yale School of Medicine.
 After completing her internship at Yale New Haven Hospital, she completed her neurology residency at Cornell-New York Hospital.
 She began a solo private practice in general neurology and became board certified in headache medicine in 2008.
-She left her private practice in 2018 to become faculty at Yale where she is currently Assistant Professor of Clinical Neurology.
-Charisse has published articles in headaches and multiple sclerosis and edited the first textbook on a rare soft tissue tumor.
+A former Assistant Professor of Clinical Neurology at Yale School of Medicine, Charisse has published articles in headaches and multiple sclerosis and edited the first textbook on a rare soft tissue tumor.
 She has earned a certificate in Medical Editing and Writing from the University of Chicago.
 Charisse has three children and lives in Connecticut with her husband Mark and her two dogs.

 This blog provides information about telemedicine, health and related subjects.
 The blog content and any linked materials herein are not intended to be, and should not be construed as a substitute for, medical or healthcare advice, diagnosis or treatment.
 Any reader or person with a medical concern should consult with an appropriately-licensed physician or other healthcare provider.
 This blog is provided purely for informational purposes.
 The views expressed herein are not sponsored by and do not represent the opinions of Nurx™.